Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Associate Professor of Economic Policy, Parthenope University of Naples
+Full Professor of Economic Policy at the Parthenope University of Naples

 Professor, Electrical Energy Systems, Politecnico di Bari, Italy, Director, Laboratory for the Development of Renewables and Energy Efficiency in Urban Areas: Progetto ZERO (Zero Emission Research Option)